Introduction to Godot's editor¶

 The Bottom Panel is the host for the debug console, the animation editor, the audio mixer… They are wide and can take precious space.
 That's why they're folded by default.

 You can see four workspace buttons at the top: 2D, 3D, Script and AssetLib.

-You’ll use the 2D workspace for all types of games.
-In addition to 2D games, the 2D workspace is where you’ll build your interfaces.
-Press F1 to access it.
+You'll use the 2D workspace for all types of games.
+In addition to 2D games, the 2D workspace is where you'll build your interfaces.
+Press Ctrl + F1 (or Alt + 1 on macOS) to access it.

 In the 3D workspace, you can work with meshes, lights, and design levels for 3D games.
-Press F2 to access it.
+Press Ctrl + F2 (or Alt + 2 on macOS) to access it.

 Notice the perspective button under the toolbar, it opens a list of options related to the 3D viewport.

 Read Introduction to 3D for more detail about 3D workspace.

 The Script workspace is a complete code editor with a debugger, rich auto-completion, and built-in code reference.
 Press Ctrl + F3 (or Alt + 3 on macOS) to access it, and F1 (or Alt + Space on macOS) to search the reference.